ben1/Google-AI-Challenge-2010/README.md

 ==========
 The [challenge](http://planetwars.aichallenge.org/) is basically a strategic conquest of the galaxy between 2 forces on a randomly generated map.
 The AI can see exactly how many ships are on each planet and are in flight.
 Each turn, the AI chooses how many ships to send from each of their planets to other planets.

 My entry for the challenge was a straight-forward heuristic approach with some brute-force optimization of parameters.
 It came 363 out of 4600 which I think is decent given the short amount of time I worked on it.
+Looking at the code a few years later, I would do it again quite differently, but many of the ideas would be reused.

 ##Disclaimer